Tarmean/tarmean.github.io/prettyprinter.md

 There are many prettyprinter libraries in Haskell, but most are based on Phillip Wadler's paper `A prettier printer`.

 To learn Haskell libraries I usually peak at the implementation, but `Prettier` defeated me twice.
-Partly because pretty-printing is rarely intrinsic.
-I want to get on with whatever I'm trying to pretty up.
-But `Prettier` also has some action-at-a-distance which is rarely seen in Haskell.
-It is hard to understand the pieces in isolation.
+Partly because printing is rarely the most interesting part of a project.
+But Wadler's approach also has some action-at-a-distance which is rarely seen in Haskell and it can be difficult to understand the pieces in isolation.
 This is a very brief and rough introduction into how Prettier actually works.
 It is not a guide on how to use it, but after understanding the big ideas it should be easier to read the documentation and source code.

 ### Example: